Bicycling

 Main Street Sidewalk Bicycle Dismount Ordinance

 Bicycles, e-bikes, scooters and skateboards are not allowed on sidewalks along Main Street between 2nd and Longs Peak Avenues.
+When on a sidewalk n this “Dismount Zone,” everyone is required to dismount their bicycle and walk.
 These are allowed in the alleys, breezeways and parallel streets and sidewalks.
 Bicycle parking is available and encouraged along Main Street, for visibility of the bike and convenience while shopping or dining.

 Colorado Safety Stop